Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Use your disinfectant wipe to turn the air flow on high.
 This will help keep the air moving so germs don’t linger.

-You can use Seventh Generation Disinfecting Multi-Surface Wipes or CleanWell Non-toxic Disinfectant Wipes to wipe down surfaces like:
+If you tolerate it, you can use Seventh Generation Disinfecting Multi-Surface Wipes to wipe down places like:

 - Doorknobs and handles